Most reliable freezer brands

 As appliances go, freezers are one of the most reliable machines in your kitchen.
 But our reliability scores show there’s still a big difference between the trustworthy brands at the top of the table and the questionable ones at the bottom.

-Our most reliable freezer brand had a remarkable 100% reliability rating in the first year of ownership.
-That means that not a single person who took part in our survey and bought a freezer from this brand experienced a fault in the first 12 months.
+Our most reliable freezer brand had a remarkable 92% reliability rating after 10 years of ownership.
+That means that less than one in 10 people who took part in our survey and bought a freezer from this brand experienced a fault in the first decade of ownership.

 Our most reliable freezer brand had a remarkable 100% reliability rating in the first year of ownership.

-In contrast, 12% of Which? members who own a freezer from the least reliable brand experienced a fault with it in the first year.
-This percentage rises to almost a third within the first ten years.
+In contrast, one in five Which? members who own a freezer from the least reliable brand experienced a fault within the first three years.
+This rises to one in four people after just six years.

 Freezer reliability scores are calculated by the proportion of a brand's machines that have faults, against those from the same brand that don't.
 The faults are weighted, so more serious problems have a greater effect on the score.
 The star rating shows a brand’s reliability when compared with others in that category.
 So that newer or older models don't influence the score unfairly, we adjust scores to account for age.